Ablus-Bang/FLB/README.md

 >   grpc_auth_cer_path: null # set your local root certificates path to here
 > ```

+You can modify [proto file](https://protobuf.dev/getting-started/pythontutorial/) `utils/protos/communicate.proto` to generate your new message structure and communication function.

 Now in server side, we have only two strategies under `server/strategy/`, we will add more in the future.
 - [x] Federate average (default strategy in server side)